FabiaHC/2048/README.md

 # 2048
 Simple 2048 Game in C++

-Controls are left, right, up and down.
+Controls are to be left, right, up and down.